jetty-project/codehaus-jetty6/README.txt

 Jetty itself only needs java 1.4, however to build JSP 2.1 support you need to use java5.
-If you want to use java1.4, then you can use the jsp-api-2.0 module instead of the jsp-api-2.1 and jesper modules.
+If you want to use java1.4, then you can use the jsp-api-2.0 and jsp-2.0 modules instead of the jsp-api-2.1 and  jsp-2.1 modules.